-- Using a 6-quart dutch oven, heat the butter over medium until it foams.
-Add the leeks or onion and cook until soft and just browning around the edges, stirring occasionally, 8-12 minutes.
-While the alliums are cooking, peel, seed and dice the squash (can also be done in advance, but will increase prep time).
+Using a 6-quart dutch oven, heat the butter over medium until it foams.
+Add the onion and cook, stirring occasionally, until soft and browning around the edges, 7-8 minutes.

-- Once they are browned, push the leeks/onions to the side, add the garlic to the pot and cook, stirring continuously, until fragrant, 1-2 minutes.
-Sprinkle the sage over the leeks/onions and garlic and cook, stirring continuously, for about 1 minute.
+Push the onions in the center aside, add the garlic to the pot and cook, stirring continuously, until fragrant, 1-2 minutes.
+Sprinkle the sage over the onions and garlic and cook, stirring continuously, for about 1 minute.

 - Add white wine and deglaze the plan, stirring until the alcohol cooks off and the wine stops bubbling, 2-3 minutes.
 (If you are omitting the wine, use 1/2 cup of the vegetable or chicken broth).

 - Add the squash, broth and salt and pepper to taste and stir all ingredients.
 Add thyme and bay leaf, increase heat to medium-high and bring the liquid to a boil.
 Then, lower the heat to medium-low and simmer, covered, for 20 minutes or until the squash is soft.

 Discard the bay leaf and thyme.
 Add 1 tbsp fresh chopped sage.
 Blend all ingredients with a handheld stick blender.
 If the consistency is too thick, add water or broth 1 tbsp at a time until desired consistency is reached.
 Taste for seasoning and add additional salt, pepper, or sage.